tooxie/shiva-server/README.rst

 ----------------

-Usually is a good idea to use virtualenv to keep each project isolated and avoid dependencies conflicts.
+Usually is a good idea to use virtualenv to keep each project isolated and avoid dependency conflicts.
 To do so you should follow the following steps after cloning the source and before installing the requirements:

 * Create the virtual environment: